Revised June 2020.

 All business transacted at a special meeting of Members and all business transacted at an annual meeting of Members, except consideration of the financial statements and auditor's report, fixing the number of Directors for the following year, an election of Directors and reappointment of the incumbent auditors, is deemed to be special business.

 9.4 Requisition of Meeting:

-The members of an Association whose membership interests carry not less than five per cent (5%) of the rights to vote at a meeting of Members sought to be held may requisition the directors to call a meeting of members for the purposes stated in the requisition.
+The Members of an Association whose membership interests carry not less than five per cent (5%) of the rights to vote at a meeting of Members sought to be held may requisition the Directors to call a meeting of Members for the purposes stated in the requisition.
 The requisition is to state the business to be transacted at the meeting and shall be sent to each director and to the registered office of the Association.
-On receiving the requisition, the directors shall immediately call a meeting of members to transact the business stated in the requisition.
-If the directors do not call a meeting within twenty-one (21) days after receiving the requisition, any member who signed the requisition may call the meeting.
+On receiving the requisition, the Directors shall immediately call a meeting of members to transact the business stated in the requisition.
+If the Directors do not call a meeting within twenty-one (21) days after receiving the requisition, any Member who signed the requisition may call the meeting.

 9.5 Place of Meetings:

-Meetings of Members shall be held at the registered office of the Association of elsewhere in the municipality in which the registered office is situate or, if the Board shall so determine, at some other place in Saskatchewan or, if all the Members entitled to vote at the meeting so agree, at some place outside of Saskatchewan.
+Meetings of Members shall be held at the registered office of the Association of elsewhere in the municipality in which the registered office is situated or, if the Board shall so determine, at some other place in Saskatchewan or, if all the Members entitled to vote at the meeting so agree, at some place outside of Saskatchewan.

 9.6 Notice of Meetings: